|Nutrition Facts (per serving)|

 After much experimentation, I finally found success and you can adjust it from here to fit your own taste.

-- Place the garlic and habanero pepper into a clean quart-sized mason jar.
-Wash your hands thoroughly after touching the pepper!
+Place the garlic and habanero pepper into a clean quart-sized Mason jar.

-- Store the infusion in a cool, dark place for 3-5 hours.
-Taste it after three hours then every half-hour after that until you get the desired flavor.
+Store the infusion in a cool, dark place for 3 to 5 hours.
+Taste it after 3 hours, then every 1/2 hour after that until you get the desired flavor.

 Adjusting the Spice of the Vodka Infusion

-For this reason, I think it's important to consider these factors and options before tossing a pepper in your infusion...
+For this reason, it's important to consider these factors and options before tossing a pepper in your infusion...

 - Begin with both garlic and pepper and remove the pepper when the vodka is hot enough.
 Allow the garlic to continue infusing until you find the perfect balance of flavor.